Dre Jennifer Jobin, D.V.M., C.V.A.

 Dr Jennifer Jobin, D.V.M., C.V.A.

-After graduating in veterinary medicine, Dr Jobin completed an internship in equine medicine, lameness and surgery at a large practice in the US.
+After graduating in veterinary medicine, Dr Jobin completed an internship in equine medicine, lameness and surgery.
 She then gained many years of experience treating both horses and small animals in general practice.
 Dr Jobin's interest in equine performance led her to pursue integrative medicine in order to offer a more complete range of services to her patients.
 Recently, she has chosen to focus exclusively on offering acupuncture and osteopathy to horses, dogs and cats.